-Newbie coders tend to get scared of Python due to its broad range and multiple applications or uses.
-However, there is no need to be because Python – just like many other familiar-sounding programming languages – is easy to learn.
+Newbie coders tend to get scared of due to its broad range and multiple applications or uses.
+However, there is no need to be because of these language – just like many other familiar-sounding programming languages – is easy to learn.

 This programming language is widely in demand.
 And learning how it works and how to use it for various applications will significantly boost your chances of getting hired by the top guns in the tech world and making mouth-watering income within a few months.

 Python’s ease of use and efficiency means a streamlined QA, less development time as well as the debugging process.
 It also offers a much greater return on investment when compared to those hard-to-navigate coding options or alternatives.

 Startup companies love Python since they usually need to run leanly in order to survive, especially when they build digital products – e.g., mobile apps, websites, or software programs.

 Using this programming language for Machine Learning is pretty cool; in fact, this programming language is the most preferred for Machine Learning.
 The latter includes things like financial services, speech recognition, as well as most of the recommendations that the #1 movie streaming service provider, Netflix, serves up from time to time whenever you log in.

 With this information so far you have gained more insight to help you answer the question “what is python?”

 Python’s Increasing Popularity